MaterializeInc/terraform-aws-rds-privatelink/README.md

 After the Terraform module has been applied, you will see the following output.

-You can follow the instructions in the output to configure the PrivateLink endpoint and the Postgres connections in Materialize:
+You can follow the instructions in the output to configure the PrivateLink endpoint and the Postgres connections in Materialize.

+First, you will need to create the PrivateLink endpoint in Materialize:

 ```sql
 mz_rds_private_link_endpoint_sql = <<EOT